privong/papers-in-markdown/aastex62/demo.md

 ## Markdown {#sec:markdown}

 The Markdown specification was released by John Gruber in 2004^[<https://daringfireball.net/projects/markdown/>].
-Markdown was originally intended to specify a plain text format which could be converted to `html` but in which the source could easily be read:
+Markdown was originally intended to specify a plain text format which could be converted to HTML but in which the source could easily be read:

 > A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions. – John Gruber